radhigulati/gittutorial/instructions.md

 To do this, type the command ```git push -u origin main``` or ```git push -u origin master``` if you branch name is still master.

-If you naviage to GitHub, you should see your file in GitHub!
+If you navigate to GitHub, you should see your file in GitHub!

+## Creating a branch
 Now let's create a new branch, add some commits, and merge that branch to your main/master branch.

 > A branch represents an independent line of development.
 Branches serve as an abstraction for the edit/stage/commit process.
 You can think of them as a way to request a brand new working directory, staging area, and project history.
 New commits are recorded in the history for the current branch, which results in a fork in the history of the project.
 The changes in the branches you create will not effect the main/master branch until you are ready to merge with the main/master branch.